 A home equity loan works as an installment loan, meaning that the lump sum of the total amount granted will be given and repaid in monthly installments for a fixed amount of time.
 The interest rate will depend on the lender and will be calculated into the payments and divided evenly between the months.
 This will work as a second mortgage on the home.

 A home equity loan is considered a secured loan as the house will be offered as collateral.
-As a result, interest rates are typically lower but failed to repay the loan on time could result in foreclosure of the home.
+As a result, interest rates are typically lower with a guaranteed home equity loan for bad credit, but failure to repay the loan on time could result in foreclosure of the home.

-What Are The Qualifications For A Home Equity Loan?
+What Are The Qualifications For A Home Equity Loan for Bad Credit?

 Depending on the lender, there will be many varying standards and preferences for who qualifies for a guaranteed home equity loan with bad credit.
 It’s important to shop around and compare the various rates and terms before agreeing to an offer to get the best possible rates.
 Although these requirements may be different from the lender you find, here are a few common examples of standard lender qualifications: